-Configuring Anjuna Confidential Pod VM Sizes
+Configuring Anjuna Confidential Pod VM sizes

-Configuring a List of VM Sizes
+Configure a list of VM sizes

-To manually choose a VM size, you will need to set the io.anjuna.sev.machine_type
+you will need to set the cvm.anjuna.io/machine_type

 .